 AREA TOTAL NUMBER OF CRIMES

 MPS 709280

 Merton Borough 12163

-Abbey ward 756
+Figge's Marsh ward 918

 Table 1 showing annual number of crimes

 The crime trends in the location of the site for February 2016 are detailed in table 2 below.
 The figures are the number of crimes (count) and the crime rate which is the number of crimes per 1,000 head of population which gives an easy comparison between areas that have very different population numbers.